Representations of the elliptic affine Hecke algebras: The elliptic group algebra

+When $E$ is a complex elliptic curve, i.e., $E=\bbC/(\bbZ+\bbZ\tau)$, $\tau\in \bbC$, then our section $\vartheta$ above can be chosen to be the Jacobi-theta function, evaluated at $u=e^{2\pi iz}$ and $q=e^{2\pi i\tau}$.
+Here $z$ is the coordinate of the universal cover $\bbC$.
+Indeed, in both cases, the formula of theta function are written on a cover of the elliptic curve where the covering space is the projection $\bbC^*\to \bbC^*/q^\bbZ$.
+For the complex elliptic curve this can be made precise complex analytically, and for Tate curve this can be made sense in either rigid analytic geometry or toric geometry \cite[\S4.3]{Lur}.
+The line bundle $\calO(\{0\})$ becomes trivial when lifted to the cover $\bbC^*$.
+Denote the lifting by $\tilde{L}\to \bbC^*$, which is endowed with a lift of the section $\tilde{s}:\bbC^*\to \tilde{L}$.
+The trivialization

+can be uniquely fixed by the property that $\phi$ commutes with multiplication by $q^\bbZ$ and that the derivative of $\phi\circ\tilde{s}$ is 1 at $1\in \bbC^*$ \cite[p.38]{Sie}.
+The above formula for the theta function are written so that it is a function on $\bbC^*$, that vanishes of order 1 at $q^\bbZ$, non-zero everywhere else, and the derivative at $1\in \bbC^*$ is equal to 1. \end{example}

-Throughout this section, $T$ will be a compact connected abelian (real) Lie group, i.e., $T\cong (S^1)^n$, where $n$ is the {\em rank} of $T$.
-Let $\bbX^*(T)$ be the group of characters of $T$, and $\bbX_*(T)$ its dual.
-Let $T^{\alg}$ be the algebraic group over $R$ which classifies maps of abelian groups from $\bbX^*(T)$ to $\Gm$.
-Then $T^{\alg}$ is a split algebraic torus over $R$, i.e., $T^{\alg}\cong \mathbb{G}_m^n$.
-Let $\catA_T$ be the $R$-scheme that classifies maps of abelian groups from $\bbX^*(T)$ to $E$, which is an abelian $R$-variety.
-Equivalently, $\catA_T$ can be described as the moduli scheme of stable fiber-wise topologically trivial principal $T^{\alg}$-bundles on the dual elliptic curve $E^\vee$.
+Throughout this section, $T$ is a compact connected abelian (real) Lie group of rank $n$, i.e., $T\cong (S^1)^n$.
+Let $\bbX^*(T)$ be the group of characters of $T$, and $\bbX_*(T)$ be its dual.
+Let $T^{\alg}\cong (\Gm)^n$ be the split algebraic torus over $R$ which classifies maps of abelian groups from $\bbX^*(T)$ to $\Gm$.
+Let $\catA_T(E)$ be the $R$-scheme that classifies maps of abelian groups from $\bbX^*(T)$ to $E$, which is an abelian $R$-variety.
+When understood from the context, we simply write $\catA_T$.
+Equivalently, $\catA_T$ can be described as the moduli scheme of semi-simple, semi-stable, degree-0 principal $T^{\alg}$-bundles on the dual elliptic curve $E^\vee$.